vn971/rua/README.md

 IRC: #rua @freenode.net

 Project is shared under GPLv3+.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project (rua) by you, shall be licensed as GPLv3+, without any additional terms or conditions.

 For authors, see [Cargo.toml](Cargo.toml) and git history.